Asashou/notes/05_dtype_fileops/05_dtypes_fileops.md

     1. How much memory would your data take up if you used the default int64 dtype in numpy?
     2. Should you use an int or float dtype?
 Signed or unsigned?
     3. What would be the optimal dtype to minimize the amount of memory used by your dataset?
 Will it fit into your 4 GB of RAM?
-3. Repeat question 2. for values that span 0 to 10000.
+3. Repeat question 2. for integer values that span 0 to 10000.
-4. Repeat question 2. for values that span -1 to 50000.
+4. Repeat question 2. for integer values that span -1 to 50000.

 #### numpy file operations